ishaqjones/active-directory-deploy/README.md

 </p>
 <p>
-To ensure connectivity between both the client and domain controller, I log in to the client via  remote desktop and ping the domain controller's private IP address using the  ping -t command.
-While the ping's are in a  perpetual state, I log in to the domain controller to enable ICMPv4 on the local Windows Firewall - Core Networking Echo Request.
-Upon review, the initial ping is now successful.
+To ensure connectivity between both the client and domain controller, I log into CLIENT-1 via  remote desktop and ping the domain controller's private IP address using the  ping -t command.
+While the ping is perpetually timed out (due to it not receiving the reply message from the server), I log in to the domain controller to enable ICMPv4 on the local Windows Firewall - Core Networking Echo Request.
+Upon review of Client-1, the initial ping is now successful.
 </p>

 <br />